+The capital of the plateau is Tzermiado, while two more impostant villages are Agios Georgios and Psychro.
 The 18 villages of the plateau are built at the foot of the surrounding mountains, leaving the plains free to cultivate, and they are connected by a 23km long circular road.
 Actually, this beautiful circular route is ideal for cycling as there are no large hills and, along this, you’ll have the chance to visit all the attractions of the plateau.
+The same circular route hosts the running games Diktaia since 1980.

-Another attraction of the plateau are linies, ie the linear drainage projects that were built by the Venetians to transport water across the plateau.
+Another attraction of the plateau are linies, ie the linear drainage channels that were opened by the Venetians to transport water across the plateau.
 Indeed, when the Venetians conquered Crete, they turned Lassithi to the largest “garden” of Crete, which still supplies Crete with excellent quality potatoes and vegetables.
-On a walk at any point of the plateau, you will find linies i.e. large ditches carrying water.
+On a walk at any point of the plateau, you will find linies, the. long ditches carrying water.

-Within a short distance from the village of Agios Konstantinos and the nearby artificial reservoir with the goldfishes, you’ll meet the imposing and rugged canyon of Havgas, carrying the water of the highest Katharo Plateau in Lassithi.
-The plain is crossed by the Great River that leads water into a large sinkhole, Honos, on the opposite side of the plateau, from where it finds its underground way to Aposelemis River through the springs of Fleges (by village Kastamonitsa).
-Honos is full with water till spring and you can visit it next to Kato Metohi.
+Within a short distance from the village of Agios Konstantinos and the nearby artificial reservoirs, you’ll meet the imposing and rugged canyon of Havgas, a part of the E4 European trail, carrying the water from the Katharo Plateau.
+The plain is crossed by the Megalos River that leads water into a large sinkhole, Honos, on the opposite side of the plateau, from where it finds its underground way to Aposelemis River through the springs of Fleges near the village Kastamonitsa, feeding the dam Aposelemis.
+Another artificial tunnel that starts near the monastery of Vidiani also moves water from the plateau to the dam since 2018.

 The 24 mills of Ambelos is the largest stone wind mill cluster in Greece

 Next to the village of Agios Konstantinos it is worth visiting the historical Monastery of Kroustalenia (Our Lady Crystal - 16th century), built on a lush green hill, which played an important role in the Cretan revolutions against the Turks and was destroyed twice in 1823 and 1867.
 On the other side of the plateau, you’ll find the restored Monastery of Vidiani (1841), where a small museum of natural history is operating.
-In Agios Georgios village, you can visit the Museum of Eleftherios Venizelos and the Folk Museum.
+In Agios Georgios village, you can visit the Museums of Eleftherios Venizelos, the Religious Collection, the Folk Museum and the manor house.

-Moreover, it is worth visiting the small Plateau of Nisimos (next to Tzermiado) and visit the Church of the Holy Cross or walk to Karfi Minoan settlement, atop a towering rock called the seat of Ariadne.
+Moreover, it is worth visiting the small Plateau of Nissimos (next to Tzermiado) and visit the Church of the Holy Cross or walk the E4 trail to Karfi Minoan settlement, atop a towering rock called the seat of Ariadne.
 From there, overlooking the northern coasts of Crete is really shocking.
-Another plateau that you can also visit is the small plateau of Limnakaro, near St George with the beautiful woods of walnut and the chapel of the Holy Spirit.
-Lastly, you can visit the plateau of Katharo (easily accessed from Kritsa) where paleontologists found traces of elephants.
+Another plateau that you can also visit is the small plateau of Limnakaro with the chapel of Agio Pnevma on the E4 trail connecting Agios Georgios with the peaks Spathi and Afendis.
+Lastly you visit the plateau Katharo (easily accessed from Kritsa) where paleontologists found traces of dwarf elephants and hippos.

 Lassithi Plateau was cultivated by the Minoans and is considered the last bastion of resistance of the Minoan culture against the Dorians, who arrived in Crete in 4th century BC.
 This amazing place was linked to the most important story of the Cretan mythology, namely the birth of Zeus, but also the conception of Minos.
-Also, it was told that the fair King Minos received the orders of Zeus every nine years there, before turning them to laws for his people.
+Also, it was told that the fair King Minos received the orders of Zeus every nine years there, before turning them to laws for his people (the same story is attributed to the Cave Ideon at Psiloritis range).
 There are some other smaller myths, like the ugly winged Harpies who lived here.
-When the worship of Zeus was moved to the Ideon Andron in Mount Ida, the plateau began losing its religious significance and was forgotten for centuries.
-The name was then Dikti.
+When the worship of Zeus was moved to the Ideon Andron in Mount Ida, the plateau started losing its religious significance and was forgotten for centuries.

 The Battle of Lassithi